DropthoughtSDK/dropthought-android-sdk/README.md

 ### 3. Open Dropthought Survey for getting feedback

+You can either:
- - call `Dropthought.startSurveyActivity(Activity activity)` to open the survey that you specified during `Dropthought.init(Application app, String apiKey, String surveyId)`.
+ - use `Dropthought.startSurveyActivity(Activity activity)` to open the survey that you specified during `Dropthought.init(Application app, String apiKey, String surveyId)`.
- - call `Dropthought.startSurveyActivity(Activity activity, String surveyId)` to open the survey with this specific id.
+ - or, use `Dropthought.startSurveyActivity(Activity activity, String surveyId)` to open the survey with a different survey id.

 For example, a button that when users click on, opens the survey,